-Nonduality retreats and workshops at Juniper Level are offered by Anita Avent and friends of the gardens.
-The following guest speakers have participated in nonduality retreats and self-inquiry sessions at our botanic gardens in Raleigh, NC, USA.
+Nonduality retreats and workshops at Juniper Level are offered by Anita and Tony Avent.
+The following friends and guest speakers have participated in nonduality retreats and self-inquiry sessions at our botanic gardens in Raleigh, NC, USA.

-Donations to the nonprofit botanic gardens are always welcome for the endowment to preserve the gardens as a place for plant research, plant exploration, learning, and community.
+Your tax-deductible gifts to our not-for-profit botanic garden’s endowment are welcome to preserve the gardens as a place for plant and medical research, plant exploration, horticultural and philosophical learning, and community.

 Jenny joined the Self Inquiry Group (now the Triangle Inquiry Group) in Raleigh in 2009 after many years of spiritual seeking and trying to find ‘herself’.
 Through the help of the teachings and power of the Self Inquiry community, Bart Marshall, Deborah Westmoreland, and, of course, the All That Is, Jenny realized Truth.
 And, of course, ‘Jenny’ didn’t do anything.